rlaboiss/sand-flask-label/README.md

 Introduction
 ------------

-This repository contains code that I use for automatically generating labels that I stick on my collection of sand flasks, shown in the picture below (click on it for an enlarged version of the image):
+This repository contains code that I use for automatically generating labels that I stick on sand flasks of my collection, shown in the picture below (click on it for an enlarged version of the image):

 <img src="sand-flask-example.jpg" width=40% height=40%>

-The QR code on the top of each cork plugs contains a URL for Google Maps, which indicate the precise location where the sand in the respective flask was collected.
+The QR code on the top of each cork plug contains a URL for Google Maps, which indicate the precise location where the sand in the respective flask was collected.

 Prerequisites